cohort-xyz/cohort-embed-js/README.md

 ---

 Cohort Embed JS SDK is a JavaScript SDK for integrating Cohort Experience Space embeds into your web application.
-It provides an easy way to render iframes, manage user authentication, and handle messages from the embedded iframes.
+It provides an easy way to render iframe, manage user authentication, and handle messages from the embedded iframe.

 Find all the Cohort's documentation at [docs.getcohort.com](https://docs.getcohort.com/).